You can’t ignore it: there’s a festive buzz in the air.

-8. Promote your holiday promotions and products on social
+8. Promote your holiday sales and products on social

-Reward your loyal fans with discounts and deals shared exclusively to your social followers.
-Use a discount app like to offer a gift with purchase, BOGO deals, or tiered discounts that drive higher cart totals.
-Try timed or limited daily deals that create a sense of anticipation and urgency.
+Reward your loyal fans with discounts and deals shared exclusively with your social followers.
+Use a discount app to offer a gift with purchase, BOGO deals, or tiered discounts that drive higher cart totals.
+An effective holiday sale idea is to try timed or limited daily deals to create a sense of anticipation and urgency.